 As seen in previous sections, both mass and momentum equations are non-linear.
-An iterative process must be applied.
+Similarly to the DSW solver, an iterative process must be applied.
 This idea is presented in steps 6 through 9 below.

-In contrast with the Eulerian scheme described in the following section, the Eulerian-Lagrangian scheme has the advantage of avoiding stability criteria condition based on velocity (i.e. CFL condition) and momentum diffusion.
+In contrast with an explicit Eulerian scheme, the semi-Lagrangian scheme for the computation of acceleration has the advantage of avoiding a CFL condition based on velocity.